History of law enforcement in the United Kingdom: The City of Edinburgh Police

+Robert Peel

 Sir Robert Peel, appointed Chief Secretary for Ireland in 1812, found local magistrates and the Baronial Police unable to maintain law and order.
-He set up a Peace Preservation Force in 1814 and a system of county constabularies under the Irish Constabulary Act 1822.
+He set up a Peace Preservation Force in 1814 and a system of county constabularies under the Irish Constabulary Act 1822 (3 Geo.
+4. c.
+103).

-Robert Peel (as Home Secretary) introduced the Metropolitan Police Act 1829, based on the findings of a committee originally set up in 1812, and the Metropolitan Police was founded on 29 September 1829.
-Whilst the early police force may not have been "openly armed", one William Parker (1790 - 1840), a gunsmith in Holborn, London, is listed as having supplied flintlock and later, percussion pistols for the Police Organisation.
-These were marked on the barrel with the Police Division to which they were issued, e.g. "Police Lambeth Street".
+Peel, as Home Secretary, introduced the Metropolitan Police Act 1829 (10 Geo.
+4. c.
+44), based on the findings of a committee originally set up in 1812, and the Metropolitan Police was founded on 29 September 1829.
+Whilst the early police force may not have been "openly armed", one William Parker (1790 - 1840), a gunsmith in Holborn, London, is listed as having supplied flintlock and later, percussion pistols for the police organisation.
+These were marked on the barrel with the police division to which they were issued, e.g. "Police Lambeth Street".
 The new constables were nicknamed 'peelers' or 'bobbies' after Peel.
-'Bobbies' continues to be commonly used.
+'Bobbies' continues to be commonly used in England and Wales.

-In November 1830, the Liverpool and Manchester Railway set up their own police establishment under legislation going back to 1673.
+In November 1830, the Liverpool and Manchester Railway set up their own police establishment.
 They were to preserve law and order on the construction site and to control movement of railway traffic by hand signals.
-Signalmen are known as 'bobbies'.
+Signalmen were known as 'bobbies'.
 This practice spread with the development of railways, and small shelters were erected at these stations, becoming known as police stations.
-Where there was no police control, they were just known as stations.

-London

 Victorian Police Officer with itinerant circa 1900 - recreation.
 The officer is pictured wearing a duty armband on his left wrist.

 London in the early 1800s had a population of nearly a million and a half people but was policed by only 450 constables and 4,500 night watchmen.
 The idea of professional policing was taken up by Sir Robert Peel when he became Home Secretary in 1822.

 Peel's Metropolitan Police Act 1829 established a full-time, professional and centrally-organised police force for the greater London area known as the Metropolitan Police.
 The new Metropolitan Police were responsible for an area of 7 miles in radius from the centre of the city (excluding the City of London), which was later extended to 15 miles.

 The government intentionally tried to avoid creating any likeness between the police and a military force; in particular the officers of the new police force were not armed, and a blue uniform was chosen that was dissimilar to those used by the army.
 During this period, the Metropolitan Police was accountable directly to the Home Secretary (whereas today it is accountable to the Mayor of London and the Metropolitan Police Authority).

 The City of London was not included within the remit of the Metropolitan Police.
 The Mayor and Corporation of the City of London refused to be part of a London-wide force because the City of London had certain liberties dating back to Magna Carta.
-The London City Police was formed in 1832, later renamed in 1839 to the City of London Police.
+The London City Police was formed in 1832, later renamed by the City of London Police Act 1839 to the City of London Police.